 - Client = <cli>client-resource-name> The Client directive specifies the Client (File daemon) that will be used in the current Job.
 Only a single Client may be specified in any one Job.
 The Client runs on the machine to be backed up, and sends the requested files to the Storage daemon for backup, or receives them when restoring.
 For additional details, see the Client Resource section of this chapter.
 This directive is required. - FileSet = <FileSet-resource-name> The FileSet directive specifies the FileSet that will be used in the current Job.
 The FileSet specifies which directories (or files) are to be backed up, and what options to use (e.g. compression, ...).
 Only a single FileSet resource may be specified in any one Job.
 For additional details, see the FileSet Resource section of this chapter.
 This directive is required. - Base = <job-resource-name, ...> The Base directive permits to specify the list of jobs that will be used during Full backup as base.
 This directive is optional.
 See the Base Job chapter for more information. - Messages = <messages-resource-name> The Messages directive defines what Messages resource should be used for this job, and thus how and where the various messages are to be delivered.
 For example, you can direct some messages to a log file, and others can be sent by email.
 For additional details, see the Messages Resource Chapter of this manual.
-This directive is required. - Pool = pool-resource-name> The Pool directive defines the pool of Volumes where your data can be backed up.
+This directive is required. - Snapshot Retention = <time-period-specification> The Snapshot Retention directive defines the length of time that Bacula will keep Snapshots in the Catalog database and on the Client after the Snapshot creation.
+When this time period expires, and if using the snapshot prune command, Bacula will prune (remove) Snapshot records that are older than the specified Snapshot Retention period and will contact the FileDaemon to delete Snapshots from the system. - The Snapshot retention period is specified as seconds, minutes, hours, days, weeks, months, quarters, or years.
+See the Configuration chapter of this manual for additional details of time specification. - The default is 0 seconds, Snapshots are deleted at the end of the backup.
+The Job SnapshotRetention directive overwrites the Client SnapshotRetention directive. - Pool = pool-resource-name> The Pool directive defines the pool of Volumes where your data can be backed up.
 Many Bacula installations will use only the Default pool.
 However, if you want to specify a different set of Volumes for different Clients or different Jobs, you will probably want to use Pools.
 For additional details, see the Pool Resource section of this chapter.
-This directive is required.

-Full Backup Pool = <pool-resource-name> The Full Backup Pool specifies a Pool to be used for Full backups.
+This directive is required. - Full Backup Pool = <pool-resource-name> The Full Backup Pool specifies a Pool to be used for Full backups.
 It will override any Pool specification during a Full backup.
-This directive is optional.
+This directive is optional. - Differential Backup Pool = <pool-resource-name> The Differential Backup Pool specifies a Pool to be used for Differential backups.
+It will override any Pool specification during a Differential backup.
+This directive is optional. - Incremental Backup Pool = <pool-resource-name> The Incremental Backup Pool specifies a Pool to be used for Incremental backups.
+It will override any Pool specification during an Incremental backup.
+This directive is optional. - BackupsToKeep = <number> When this directive is present during a Virtual Full (it is ignored for other Job types), it will look for a Full backup that has more subsequent backups than the value specified.
+In the example below, the Job will simply terminate unless there is a Full back followed by at least 31 backups of either level Differential or Incremental.